 Hazelnuts do contain a lot of oil, but this oil is rich in monounsaturated fatty acids.
-Monounsaturated fatty acids (which make up monounsaturated fats) lower the level of LDL cholesterol in the blood.
-This is the bad cholesterol which causes the buildup of fatty deposits in our arteries, increasing the risk of a heart attack or stroke.
+Monounsaturated fatty acids or MUFAs (which make up monounsaturated fats) can lower the level of LDL cholesterol in the blood.
+This is the so-called bad cholesterol which causes the buildup of fatty deposits in our arteries, increasing the risk of a heart attack or stroke.
 MUFAs may also help people with type 2 diabetes control their blood sugar level.

 Another nutritional bonus of eating hazelnuts is that they add important phytonutrients to our diet.
 Phytonutrients, which are sometimes called phytochemicals, are chemicals in plants that aren't essential for our survival but are believed to have important health benefits.

-Hazelnuts contain phytonutrients in the phytosterol and flavanol families.
+Hazelnuts contain phytonutrients in the phytosterol and flavonoid families.
 Phytosterols lower our blood cholesterol.
-Flavanols are antioxidants.
+Flavonoids may act as antioxidants.
 Chemical reactions in our bodies produce free radicals, which antioxidants remove.
 A high concentration of free radicals has been linked to chronic inflammation and the aging process.